Tri-Cities Hospital Auxiliary Scholarship Endowment

 - Student Aid Report (SAR): Submit pages 1 & 2 of the SAR Report which provides the EFC# (Expected Family Contribution) and Student's Information.
 SAR and EFC# is generated from the completed FAFSA Application

-- Three Letters of Recommendation (Current)
+- Two Letters of Recommendation (Current)

 Failure to submit the online application with all documents attached to the application by the deadline will disqualify an applicant from consideration for the Tri-Cities Hospital Auxiliary Scholarship Endowment.
 The John Randolph Foundation Scholarship Committee reserves the right to interview applicants in the final stages of selection.